-- Poor foot and/or ankle mechanics (such as over-pronation or “flat feet”)
+- Poor foot or ankle mechanics (such as over-pronation or “flat feet”)

 - Possible instability due to history of ankle sprains

-- Hypertonic (tight) muscles or scar tissue development in tissues which have attachments near the knee (such as muscles of the thigh or lower leg)
+- Hypertonic (tight) muscles or scar tissue development in tissues attached near the knee (such as muscles of the thigh or lower leg)

 - Pelvic rotation or misalignment

 Symptoms of Knee Pain

 If you notice the following symptoms in your knee or knees, consider it best to seek treatment from our expert chiropractors as quickly as possible: